 - Menopause based on symptoms in women without a uterus.

-- Follicle-stimulating hormone (FSH) levels should be undertaken in younger women.
+Follicle-stimulating hormone (FSH) levels should be undertaken in suspected premature ovarian insufficiency.

 Hot flushes do not threaten life but they can have a very detrimental effect on the quality of life.
 They will subside with time but a sympathetic, positive approach is required.

 The following lifestyle advice should be given: